 - MULTIPURPOSE JOURNAL: Can be used as a bullet journal, travel notebook, journal, diary, business / executive / office notebook, gift, workout journal, travel journal, school journal, recipe journal etc.

 If you want to learn more about this notebook, be sure to check my detailed review.

-- LOTS O' FEATURES: Durable hardcover bound with faux leather, round corners, animal footprint endsheets, micro-perforated 100gsm cream pages, inner pocket, bookmark, a lay flat design and elastic closure.
+- Lots o' Features: durable hardcover bound with PU faux leather, round corners, non-perforated 100gsm cream pages, inner pocket, 2 Bookmarks, 192 pages with a lay flat design and elastic closure.
 Also includes a pen holder - perfect.

-- FOR BULLET JOURNALING: Bonus features include numbered pages, 3 index pages, 2 key pages and 16 micro-perforated pages.
-The endsheets of each notebook are also finely printed with an infographic spread of the endangered region.
-Size: Medium A5+ (6.3 x 8.5); Sheets: 96 (192 pages)
+- For bullet journaling: Bonus features include numbered pages, 3 Index pages, 2 Key pages and 16 micro-perforated pages.
+The end sheets of each notebook are also finely printed with an infographic spread of the endangered region.
+Size: medium A5+ (16 x 21.5 cm); Sheets: 96 (192 pages)

 Scribbles That Matter

 Scribbles That Matter provides high-quality journals and lately they released a new series with 160 GSM paper, which is among the highest on the market.